ertgl/revy/README.md

 ## Features

-With this library, you can produce various version control systems for your data.
+With this library, you can produce various revision control systems for your data.
-When Revy is used without any customization, it simply gives you a history system.
+When Revy is used without any customization, it simply gives you a revision history.

 All the models in the package are swappable.
 So, you are free to expand the logic by writing your own models instead of using the default ones.